thycotic/ss-docs/events-and-alerts/event-subscription-page/index.md

 # Event Subscription Page

-The Event Supscription Page includes:
+The Event Subscription Page includes:

 - **Additional Email Recipients:** List of additional email addresses to send the email to.